shantry/Coolmath/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Just to clarify
-This is not coolmath, this is a flappy bird game for now
+This is FlappyBird not Coolmath.
+I dont know why I named it Coolmath